Climate ensemble: Initial condition ensemble

 Initial condition ensembles involve the same model in terms of the same atmospheric physics parameters and forcings, but run from variety of different starting states.
 Because the climate system is chaotic, tiny changes in things such as temperatures, winds, and humidity in one place can lead to very different paths for the system as a whole.
 We can work around this by setting off several runs started with slightly different starting conditions, and then look at the evolution of the group as a whole.
 This is similar to what they do in weather forecasting.

 Having an initial condition ensemble can help to identify natural variability in the system and deal with it.

 Forcing ensemble

 A model can be subjected to different forcings.
 These may correspond with different scenarios such as those described in the Special Report on Emissions Scenarios and more recently in the Representative Concentration Pathway.

 Grand ensemble

 Grand Ensemble.
 Pictorial representation generated by Climateprediction.net.

 A grand ensemble is an ensemble of ensembles.
 There has to be at least two nested ensembles.
 This is best illustrated in the diagram opposite.

-Weather

-Weather forecasting uses initial condition ensembles.